May 29-31, 2024

 Co-Chair

-Professor of branding and consumer culture at Labcom, Università Cattolica del Sacro Cuore in Milan.
+Rossella Gambetti is professor of branding and consumer culture at Labcom, Università Cattolica del Sacro Cuore in Milan.
 Her research focuses on emerging technocultural phenomena shaping contemporary branding and consumer culture.
-Rossella is a “netno-enthusiast” who conducted several netnographic explorations in the social media worlds of amateurial chefs, virtual influencers, counter-brand activism, youth tobacco consumption and Chinese cosmetics consumption.
+Rossella is a “netno-enthusiast” who conducted several netnographic explorations in the social media worlds.

 Get in touch